HabeebullahEbrahemi/neginkabul/README.md

 - Thank-you page with a generated order id
 - About & Contact pages
 - Responsive, clean design
+- This is new changes that I have made in this file

 ## Files
 - `index.html` — Home + featured products